Aminocd/slate/source/index.html.md

 }
 ```

-Updates a currency's burn rate
+Updating a currency's burn rate requires accessing the `burnrate_change` endpoint and creating a burnrate change object.
+Burnrate change objects create a record of changes to a currency's burn rate which are viewable by the public.

 ### HTTP Request